 By Park & Ride, Bus or Coach

-Cambridge operates a convenient 'Park & Ride' service, with five sites around of the city.
-The Madingley Road and Newmarket Road sites' bus route passes just outside the College, stopping on Bridge Street; the other services stop at central bus station.
-More information is available on the City Council's Park& Ride website.
+Cambridge operates a convenient 'Park & Ride' service, with five sites around the city.
+The Madingley Road and Newmarket Road site bus routes pass just outside the College, stopping on Bridge Street; the other services stop at central bus station.
+More information is available on the City Council's Park & Ride website.

 Most services terminate at the Cambridge Bus Station.
 From here make your way towards the centre of town, down St Andrew's Street.
 At Lloyds Bank, bear left into the pedestrianised city centre, and follow Sidney Street.
 Follow this road until you see the College Chapel.
 Turn left opposite the Round Church, enter the College through the iron gates to the right of the Chapel and enquire at the Forecourt Porter's Lodge under the arcade at the opposite end of the court.